absmach/supermq-docs/docs/kubernetes.md

 helm upgrade magistrala -n mg --set ingress.hostname='example.com' --set users.image.tag='latest'
 ```

 This will apply your changes to the existing installation.

+For changes to the `requirements.yaml`, `values.yaml`, `Chart.yaml`, or `README.md.gotmpl` files in `https://github.com/absmach/devops`, equally update the documentation at `charts/magistrala/README.md` using `helm-docs` as described [here](https://github.com/absmach/devops/blob/master/README.md).

 The following table lists the configurable parameters and their default values.

 | Parameter                          | Description                                                                                     | Default              |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------- | -------------------- |